-Per- and polyflouroalkyl substances (PFAS, pronounced “pea-fass”) are a class of more than 3000 man-made chemicals that were originally produced by corporations such as DuPont and 3M as early as the 1930s.
+Per- and polyflouroalkyl substances (PFAS) are a class of thousands of man-made chemicals that were originally produced by corporations such as DuPont and 3M as early as the 1940s.
 PFAS are highly resistant to oil and water, and as such have been used in a wide variety of applications, including dental floss, non-stick cookware, food packaging, water-repellent clothing, stain resistant fabrics and carpet, cleaning products, cosmetics, firefighting foams, and much more.

 Studies have shown that nearly all people in the United States have a detectable level of PFAS in their blood.
 PFAS build up in the human body and have been linked to an increased risk of cancer, reproductive and developmental problems, thyroid hormone disruption, high cholesterol, ulcerative colitis, and can affect the immune system.
 Exposure to PFAS can occur through drinking contaminated water, eating contaminated fish and deer, coming into contact with contaminated soil, breathing contaminated air near industrial facilities, eating food packaged in certain materials, wearing water-repellent clothing, and using common household items.
 Infants and small children are particularly vulnerable to exposure, as they often come in direct contact with potentially contaminated carpet and dust while crawling, have a larger surface area relative to their mass, and drink disproportionate amounts of water.

 PFAS have been found all over the world, not just the United States.
-They are introduced into the environment primarily through the discharge of contaminated air and water from manufacturing facilities and through leachate from landfills where PFAS-containing products have been thrown away.
+They are introduced into the environment primarily through the discharge of contaminated air and water from manufacturing facilities, leachate from landfills where PFAS-containing products have been thrown away, and leachate from fields where biosolids from wastewater treatment plants are applied.
 Another major source of PFAS contamination comes from firefighting training exercises that involve spraying large amounts of aqueous film-forming foam directly onto the ground without clean-up.
 Once in the environment, PFAS are extremely persistent and highly mobile, meaning they do not break down and can travel long distances from the source of contamination.

 DuPont, 3M, and other companies voluntarily agreed in the early 2000s—decades after having evidence of PFAS toxicity—to phase out production of the two most prominent PFAS, perflourooctanoic acid (PFOA) and perflouronate sulfonate (PFOS).
 However, production of other types of PFAS has continued.
 For example, DuPont rebranded itself as Chemours and began manufacturing products with a PFAS known as GenX, which has roughly the same properties and has shown many of the same adverse health impacts.